Charlie's Angels (2019 film): Critical response

 Banks — who wrote, directed and co-starred in the movie — was critical of how the film was marketed:"I'll just be in trouble.
 Let me say I'm proud of the movie.
 I loved Kristen Stewart being funny and light.
 I loved introducing Ella Balinska to the world.
 I loved working with Patrick Stewart.
 It was an incredible experience.
 It was very stressful, partly because when women do things in Hollywood it becomes this story.
 There was a story around Charlie's Angels that I was creating some feminist manifesto.
 I was just making an action movie.
 I would've liked to have made Mission: Impossible, but women aren't directing Mission: Impossible.
 I was able to direct an action movie, frankly, because it starred women and I'm a female director, and that is the confine right now in Hollywood.
 I wish that the movie had not been presented as just for girls, because I didn’t make it just for girls.
 There was a disconnect on the marketing side of it for me."

 Additionally, Banks, who previously portrayed Betty Brant in Sam Raimi's Spider-Man trilogy, compared the box office failure to the popularity of the various Spider-Man films that were releasing at the time stating: "You've had 37 Spider-Man movies and you're not complaining!.
 "I think women are allowed to have one or two action franchises every 17 years —I feel totally fine with that.

 In a 2024 interview, Kristen Stewart stated she "hated making" Charlie's Angels, contrasting it with the 2000 film, which she "loved".
+In 2026, original series star Jaclyn Smith revealed that she felt the movie failed because Elizabeth Banks "tried to really do a departure, and it didn’t work because what I find is if people love something, they don’t want it to change that much,” Smith says.
+“They want the original idea.
+But this had several Bosleys.
+The girls didn’t get along.
+Our whole essence was, we were a sisterhood, a fellowship.
+We had each other.
+It was loyalty before romance.
+We used our sex appeal to help us, and yet it still had a strong feminist backbone.
+I think it changed women’s roles on television."